When Using Donor Eggs, Will My Baby Look Like Me?

 When using donor eggs, will my baby look like me?
 In this blog, Mother via donor eggs shares her experience overcoming this common fear.

-So, of course I would have doubts when the script flipped.
-It's all about perspective, really.
+So, of course, I would have doubts when the script flipped.
+It's all about perspective.

-Prior to getting pregnant, I knew I had to change my perspective if I was going to be able to move forward with donor eggs.
+Before getting pregnant, I knew I had to change my perspective if I was going to be able to move forward with donor eggs.
 I knew I had to look at this situation differently than what I had been taught.
-If I had to give credit to the biggest thing that helped me do that, I would say it was when my first doctor explained epigenetics to me.
+If I had to give credit to the biggest thing that helped me do that, I would say it was when my doctor first explained epigenetics to me.

 Without me, she would not be her.
 This allowed me to find a new way to connect with my baby and find my way to my identity as a mother via donor eggs.

-With all this being said, it is possible for your baby to look like you, even if you used donor eggs.
-There are a lot of things that are biologically imprinted on your baby’s fetus during the development of his/her gene expression while in your womb, and a lot of epigenetic influence after the baby is born.
+With all this being said, your baby can look like you, even if you use donor eggs.
+Many things are biologically imprinted on your baby’s fetus during the development of his/her gene expression while in your womb, and you have a lot of epigenetic influence before and after your baby is born.

 I call it Mama Magic.

 We all have a Genotype and a Phenotype.
-Genotype is our genetic code found in our cells that is shown through things like eye color, hair color and height.
+Genotype is the genetic code found in our cells that is shown through things like eye color, hair color, and height.

 Our donor gave my daughter her cute button nose, but the mama magic is how she scrunches it when she’s mad.
 Her dada gave her the shape of her beautiful lips, but it’s the mama magic that comes through in her smile.